rajkrpatel/Docker/README.md

 14) curl http://localhost:8080 //hit localhost url from cmd
 15) docker exec -it container-name sh // execute into the terminal inside running container interactive terminal sh stand for shell command
 16) example docker exec -it first-app sh
-17) docker build -t tag-name .   // to build docker image from docker file run this command from same folder location where Dockerfile is present  DOT is important don't miss it
+17) docker build -t tag-name .   // to build docker image from docker file run this command from same folder location where Dockerfile is present  DOT is important don't miss it.
+DOT stand for current build directly from use cmd is executed
 18) docker push mailrajkrpatel/first-app:1.0.0 // push the changes to docker registry
+19) docker rmi images-id //remove image
+20)

 Container lifecycle stages